markstringer-dti/markstringer-dti.github.io/dti.md

 like-live data.
 Or make it's deployment more automatic so it can run on more than one machine and in more than one environment.

-What's important with working software, is not so much what you've got, but that you've got *something* and it's moving in all the right direction.
+What's important with working software, at least at the beginning, is not so much the content of what you've got, but that you've got *something* and it's moving in all the right directions.
 Sure, it needs to be increasing in terms of what it can do.
 But it also needs to be moving from developer environments, to test environments and onto live environments.
-And it needs to be moving from being tested by the team to being tested by "friendly" users to being tested by complete strangers.
+And it needs to be moving from being tested by the team to being tested by "friendly" users to being used by complete strangers.
 If it's a business application, it needs to move from using dummy data, to using data that looks like live data, to using real data.

 I know nothing about rock climbing.
 But this seems to me to be a little bit like if you're climbing a huge rock face.
 You climb a bit, then you